 is a theoretical explanation of why the conditions of the universe are so perfect for the existence of intelligent life (like us humans on Earth).
 Why?
 Because without those conditions, we

-wouldn't even be here to be making these observations in the first place.
-Therefore, the probability of us being in a universe where the conditions of the universe allow for the existence of intelligent life somewhere is 100%.
+wouldn't even be here to make these observations in the first place, right?
+So the probability of our universe allowing for the existence of intelligent life somewhere

 The Anthropic Principle as it applies to fiction is similar: Every fictional universe